spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 ## Edge

-Palette Edge enables you to deploy Kubernetes workloads in remote or rural locations without having to provision high-bandwidth connectivity from these sites back to the cloud.
-It supports both VM and container-based workloads, multiple Kubernetes distributions, and Intel and ARM hardware architectures.
-Palette Edge is built on top of the open-source project [Kairos](https://kairos.io/), which provides an immutable and highly available operating system with zero-downtime rolling upgrades.
-Additionally, it is designed to scale to tens of thousands of locations while enforcing policies locally within each cluster.
+Palette Edge enables you to deploy Kubernetes workloads in remote locations without having to provision high-bandwidth connectivity from these sites back to the cloud.
+This means you can deploy Kubernetes clusters at scale to a wide range of locations, including retail stores, hospitals, restaurants, cruise ships, manufacturing facilities, oil and gas sites, and rural areas.

+Palette Edge supports both VM and container-based workloads, multiple Kubernetes distributions, and Intel and ARM hardware architectures.
+It is built on top of the open-source project [Kairos](https://kairos.io/), which enables the creation and customization of immutable versions of operating systems.
+Additionally, Palette Edge is designed to scale to tens of thousands of locations while enforcing policies locally within each cluster.

 Edge clusters are Kubernetes clusters set up on Edge hosts.
 These hosts can be bare metal or virtual machines located in isolated locations.
 Palette deploys and manages workload clusters at the Edge, and the services continue operating even when the connection to the management plane is lost.
-You can manage Edge clusters locally on-site through the Edge Management console, or centrally through the Palette management plane.
+You can manage Edge clusters locally on-site through the local UI, or centrally through the Palette management plane.
 Palette Edge is able to meet your needs, regardless of the network topology your deployments face.
 Check out the [Palette Edge](../clusters/edge/edge.md) page to learn more about Edge and its features.

 ## Self-Hosted Palette